Skip to main content

 Tip

-Tip is a shorthand version of a proposal.
+A tip is a proposal minus the block's payload.
 You can think of it as the block header of the proposal plus a bit of extra metadata, including the round number that that proposal was received.

 High Tip